 Born in York County, Andrew Horn earned his Business Management degree from Shippensburg University.
 After graduation, Andrew traveled with World Wide Opportunities on Organic Farms (WWOOF) to New Zealand, where he lived and learned on organic farms.
 Captivated by his experience, Andrew wanted to continue his journey in small-scale agriculture and sought to find a place where he could apply, develop and learn new skills.
 He found the Horn Farm Center through an Introduction to Permaculture class.
 Since successful completion of the Farming Internship, Andrew has pursued his exploration of a career in farming as the Farm Manager at the Horn Farm Center.
 He runs the Community Supported Agriculture Program and guides participants through hands-on instruction in the Land Steward Training Program.

 Due to COVID-19 the Horn Farm Center is offering on-site educational programming with some modifications in order to ensure the health and safety of our visitors, volunteers and staff.
-Indoor classroom offerings may be restricted to remote learning.
-Multiple hand sanitizer stations are available on-site.
+All classes will be held outside and are limited to 15 participants per class.
+If more than one class occurs on the same day, start times will be staggered to reduce the number of individuals arriving at the same time.
+Multiple hand sanitizer stations are available.
 We will adjust as needed as time passes and things change.